The Art of Social Media Marketing (Understanding your Pinterest Analytics!)

-Join my FREE Private Facebook Community where I post about the Tips and Tricks that I've learned from working in Corporate and Agency Marketing for over 14 years.
+Join my FREE Private Facebook Community where I post about the tactics and techniques that I've learned from working in Corporate and Agency Marketing for over 14 years.
 I also post share threads for the opportunity to grow your blog and connect with other Social Media Influencers and Online Entrepreneurs!
+What I don't do is follow the crowd.
 Join Now!!

 Growth Hack Marketing refers to the use of digital tactics to drive leads and revenue to a business.
 This is done by implementing a series of online strategies to achieve a specific and measurable goal.
 In other words, a “growth hacker” is actually just a digital marketer who gets results.

 So…if that's the case, then what is the difference between Growth Hack Marketing vs Online Marketing vs Digital Marketing?

 Nothing.
 The difference is in the results…and this is what makes a blog a business.

 Growth hacking isn’t something specific, rather it’s a methodology or process by which a business achieves it’s online marketing goals.
 If you're a blogger and you want to make money from your blog, there really isn’t a difference between other forms of online marketing and applying a “growth hacking” strategy, other than the fact that most often, businesses (especially small businesses) implement digital marketing tactics that don’t get results.
 Then they wonder why they paid for an Ad that didn’t drive any sales.
 The reason they are not getting results, is because they either don’t know the correct process to follow, or they choose not to act upon the information that the data is telling them.

 There are many examples of digital marketing gone wrong.
 So, how can you get it right?